outer-web/filament-image-library/README.md

 composer require outerweb/filament-image-library
 ```

-Configure the Outerweb/ImageLibrary package as described in the [Settings documentation](https://github.com/outer-web/image-library).
+Configure the Outerweb/ImageLibrary package as described in the [Image Library documentation](https://github.com/outer-web/image-library).

 Add the plugin to your desired Filament panel: